bfoerster/nodejs-hapi-json-api/README.md

-This is just a playground for node.js and JSON API
+This is just a playground for Hapi and JSON API